jexia/docs/docs/dataset/README.md

 Code|Description
 ----|-----------
 200|Record(s) created successfully.
-Response contains the full record(s) including its default fields.
+The response contains the full record(s) including its default fields.
 400|Bad request.
-Request was somehow malformed and was not executed.
+The request was somehow malformed and was not executed.
 401|Invalid authentication.
 Access token was not provided or incorrect.
 403|Forbidden.
 Access token does not have permission to insert the record(s) into this dataset.
 404|Dataset not found